MicrosoftDocs/cpp-docs/docs/c-runtime-library/gets-getws.md

 |`gets`|`<stdio.h>`|
 |`_getws`|`<stdio.h>` or `<wchar.h>`|

-For additional compatibility information, see [Compatibility](../c-runtime-library/compatibility.md).
+For more compatibility information, see [Compatibility](../c-runtime-library/compatibility.md).

 ## Example